 Production costs

-Let’s assume it costs your competitors $100 to manufacture a product and they price it at $150.
+Let’s assume it costs your competitors $100 to provide a service and they price it at $150.
 Setting your price at $140 might seem like a good idea to undercut them.
+However, this will only make sense if your production costs are lower than $100.
+If it’s more, you’ll struggle to become profitable and may have to sell a bigger volume to break even.

 Profit margins